 Improving Attic Insulation

-Finding gaps and leaks in your attic can be tricky because they may be covered by insulation.
-Look for any dark or dirty spots in the insulation as well as any patches of frost or ice to signal where the gaps may be located.
+Finding gaps and leaks in your attic can be difficult if they are covered by insulation.
+Look for any dark or dirty spots in the insulation; patches of frost or ice may also signal where the gaps may be located.

 Ensuring that your attic is ready for winter will prepare your entire home for the cold weather.
 These tips are also transferable to use in the warmer months and help lock air-conditioned air within the home!

 Need some caulk to keep the unwanted stuff out, well, out?
 Shop Silicone Depot today for high-quality silicone sealants!